curif/iptv_pseudotv/README.md

 -   `refresh_interval_hours` (integer, default: `12`): How often (in hours) the EPG will be regenerated in the background.
 -   `max_videos_per_source` (integer, optional, default: `50`): The maximum number of videos to fetch from each YouTube channel source during EPG generation.
 Lowering this value can significantly speed up EPG generation.

+### `cache` Section

+This section configures the caching behavior for YouTube video metadata, significantly speeding up EPG generation by reducing repeated calls to YouTube.

+-   `ttl_hours` (integer, default: `0`): The default Time To Live (TTL) in hours for cached video metadata.
+If set to `0` or omitted, caching is effectively disabled globally.

 ### `publicity` Section

 This section defines pools of YouTube channels that will be used for publicity/ad videos.